Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Applications

 where $X_i, Y_i$, and $Z_i$ are Pauli operators acting on the $i$-th spin, and the summation is over every spin pair.
 Since the ground energy $E_{0l}<0$ for every $H_l$, we make a shift $H_l\rightarrow H_l-E_{0l}I$ for every term.
 We empirically pick $\Delta = 15$ such that the low-energy subspace contains eigenstates suitable.

 We plot the Trotter error as a function of single-step evolution time at different decay factors $\alpha$ in the right-hand side of \Cref{fig:power-law}.
-The Hamiltonian in \eqref{eq:power-law} is decomposed into three interaction terms: the horizontal, the vertical, and the remaining, respectively represented by yellow, green, and red arrows as shown in the left-hand side of \Cref{fig:power-law}.
-The target evolution within each time step $V(\delta)$ is approximated by the second-order product formula $S_2(\delta)$.
-We can observe that the projection to the low-energy subspace significantly reduces the error compared to the full Hilbert space for the same parameter configuration.
+The Hamiltonian in \eqref{eq:power-law} is decomposed into three interaction terms: the horizontal, the vertical, and the remaining, respectively represented by yellow, green, and red arrows as shown in the left-hand side of \Cref{fig:power-law}. {The target evolution within each time step $V(\delta)$ is approximated by the second-order product formula $S_2(\delta)$.} We can observe that the projection to the low-energy subspace significantly reduces the error compared to the full Hilbert space for the same parameter configuration.
 Moreover, in the full Hilbert space, the error increases as $\alpha$ grows, while in the low-energy subspace, the opposite is true.
 This could be explained by the fact that the norm of the Hamiltonian decreases as $\alpha$ increases.
 Therefore, $\Delta = 15$ becomes less stringent compared to the whole spectrum of the Hamiltonian as $\alpha$ increases.
-For a fixed $\Delta$, the proportion of the spectrum in the low-energy subspace increases for larger $\alpha$, which results in a smaller improvement compared to the full Hilbert space simulation.
+For a fixed $\Delta$, the proportion of the spectrum in the low-energy subspace increases for larger $\alpha$, which results in a smaller improvement compared to the full Hilbert space simulation. {We further remark that the scaling of the numerical simulation regarding parameters fits perfectly with the theoretical results.}